Generic Name: aprepitant (a-PRE-pi-tant)

 - if you currently have nausea or vomiting

 Some MEDICINES MAY INTERACT with Emend.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - Many prescription and nonprescription medicines (eg, used for allergies, anxiety, birth control, blood thinning, cancer, chest pain, cystic fibrosis, depression or other mental or mood problems, erectile dysfunction, gout, high blood pressure, HIV, immune system suppression, infections, inflammation, irregular heartbeat or other heart problems, pain, seizures), multivitamin products, or herbal or dietary supplements because they may interact with Emend.
 Ask your doctor or pharmacist if you are unsure if any of your medicines might interact with Emend

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Emend may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use Emend as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - An extra patient leaflet is available with Emend.
 Talk to your pharmacist if you have questions about this information.

-- Tell your doctor if you already have nausea or vomiting before you receive Emend.
+- Do not start Emend if you already have nausea or vomiting before you take it.
+Tell your doctor.

-- If you miss a dose of Emend, contact your doctor immediately.
+- If you miss a dose of Emend, contact your doctor right away.